-“Dumb Ways to Die” was a 2012 PR campaign promoting railway safety in Australia.
+“Dumb Ways to Die” was an awarded PR campaign promoting railway safety in Australia.
 According to the creative director of the campaign, “The aim of this campaign is to engage an audience that really doesn’t want to hear any kind of safety message, and we think dumb ways to die will.”

 As you can see, the campaign is a creative and humorous approach to the problem of railroad accidents.
 It makes you think about death in a way that is, let’s say, bearable.
 This is so you could actually imagine how dumb it would be to die in one of the depicted ways.

-While this campaign has been criticized by some for the risk of causing the opposite effect, “Dumb Ways to Die” gained a lot of industry acclaim (most awarded campaign in Cannes Lions ever) and went viral on the internet.
+While this campaign has been criticized by some for the risk of causing the opposite effect, “Dumb Ways to Die” gained a lot of industry acclaim (most awarded campaign in Cannes Lions ever) and even went viral.